r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <blockquote>The next resource script allow us to record msfconsole activity under logfile.log and commands.rc<br />It also displays database information sutch as: framework version, active sessions in verbose mode, loads my auxiliary scripts local directory into msfdb (loading my modules) and executes the rc script handler.rc at msfconsole startup.</blockquote>

-Open your text editor and copy/past the follow two metasploit core commands to it, save file and name it as: **record.rc**
+Open your text editor and copy/past the follow metasploit commands to it, save file and name it as: **record.rc**
 ```
    spool /root/logfile.log
    loadpath /root/msf-auxiliarys